History

 The Re-Birth of Marco Island

 Marco Island gained national notoriety in the late 1800’s when W. T. Collier discovered some unusual items while digging on his Marco Island property.
 Collier unearthed ancient arrows and objects.
 Noted archaeologist Dr. Frank Cushing continued Collier’s diggings in 1896.
 Cushing’s visit is now one of the most celebrated archaeological expeditions in North American history.
-Dr. Cushing found many significant artifacts at the site, including the famous Calusa-era Key Marco Cat: a 6-inch wooden figurine, which is currently on display in the Smithsonian Institution.
+Dr. Cushing found many significant artifacts at the site, including the famous Calusa-era Key Marco Cat: a 6-inch wooden figurine.
+The Key Marco Cat is on display in the Smithsonian Institution when it is not “on loan” and is displayed here on Marco Island at the Marco Island Historical Museum.

 The Quiet Years